 I cried a lot during the first part of this book simply because I related so well to her experience.
 No, I don’t relate to the fact that she is a recovering alcoholic and bulimic.
 I relate to her movement through life: A person who has weaknesses, who is a mother that wants what is best for her children, who is a follower of Christ.
 She really thinks a lot about what it means to be a Christian, what it means to be a mother, and what it means to have weaknesses and to lift and help each other.

 Which is what the book did for me.
 It made me want to be better.
 A better Christian.
 A better mother.
 A better daughter.
 A better friend.
 A better person—one who lifts and helps instead of judges and shuns.
 Someone who makes the world a better place.

 If you haven’t read her Don’t Carpe Diem essay, go read it now.
 And then order yourself a book.
-Or comment here, because I have one to give away to one of my amazing readers.

 I was provided a copy of the book by the publisher via TLC Booktours.

 This post contains affiliate links.